-Advice on how to diagnose the cause of a power outage and how to turn the power back on
+Is the power out in part or all of your house?
+This expert advice shows you how to diagnose the cause of a power outage and how to turn the power back on.

-If the electrical power is unavailable in your entire house and your neighbors appear to have lost power too, call the utility company.
+Neighbors don’t have power.
+If the electrical power is out throughout your entire house and your neighbors appear to have lost power too, use a cell phone to call the utility company.

-If any of your home’s electrical power works—receptacles or lights in another room, for example—the problem is with your home’s system.
+Neighbors do have power.
+If your neighbors have power and/or any part of your home’s electrical power works, the problem is with your home’s system.

-The latter problem is generally caused by an overloaded circuit, but can also be caused by a short circuit or loose wiring.
-Generally figure that the problem is an overload if it occurred when someone was using a hair dryer, electric heater, air conditioner, or some other electrical appliance that draws a lot of current.
+You can usually figure that the problem is an overloaded circuit if it occurred when someone was using a hair dryer, electric heater, air conditioner, or some other electrical appliance that draws a lot of electrical current.

 If the circuit that isn’t working doesn’t include a GFCI device, check the electrical subpanel or main panel that serves the circuit.
 Look to see whether one of the circuit breakers has flipped off.
 This may not be as obvious as it sounds.
 A tripped circuit breaker won’t necessarily be in the “Off” position—it may be halfway between “Off” and “On.”